Newcastle railway station: Design

-Inaugurated by The Queen
+Inauguration

 The train shed soon after opening.

 The train shed proved faster to construct and on 29 August 1850, Queen Victoria visited the station by train and formally opened it.
 The day was declared a public holiday in Newcastle.
 The following day YN&BR trains were diverted into the station.

 The train shed was, jointly with the Lime Street station in Liverpool, the first to be designed and built in Britain using curved wrought iron ribs to support an arched roof.
 The large section of the ribs was fabricated using curved web plates specially rolled using bevelled rolls; the novel technique was created by Thomas Charlton of Hawks Crawshay, and was estimated to have saved 14% on the cost of the roof ironwork, compared with cutting rectilinear plates to the curve.

 The station was lit by gas; a demonstration of electric arc-lighting was made, but was not at that date a practical possibility for the large station space.
 The platforms were positioned 15 inches above rail level.

 The station was shared from the beginning by the Newcastle and North Shields Railway, which abandoned its earlier terminus at to the east which had operated since 1839.
 The Newcastle and Carlisle Railway started using Central station from 1 January 1851, and also abandoned its earlier terminus at Forth.

 In 1861, the York, Newcastle and Berwick Railway had already merged with others to form the North Eastern Railway, and now it was desired to amalgamate with the Newcastle and Carlisle Railway too.
 The Corporation of Newcastle used the opportunity of the necessary Parliamentary Bill for the amalgamation to insist on construction of the abandoned porte-cochère, and this was designed by Thomas Prosser and completed in 1863.